- Ross Ashley Machin DVM MRCVS OCQ(V)-CA GPCert(ExAP) PgC(ExAS)

-He is an active member of international associations to keep up to date with new advances in different fieds, including British Small Animal Veterinary Association (BSAVA), British Veterinary Association (BVA), Association of Reptilian and Amphibian veterinarians (ARAV), Association of Exotic Mammal Veterinarians (AEMV), Veterinary Information Network (VIN), North American Veterinary Community (NAVC) and British Chelonia Group (BCG).
+He is an active member of international associations to keep up to date with new advances in different fieds, including British Small Animal Veterinary Association (BSAVA), British Veterinary Association (BVA), Association of Reptilian and Amphibian Veterinarians (ARAV), Association of Exotic Mammal Veterinarians (AEMV), European Association of Avian Veterinarians (EAAV), Veterinary Information Network (VIN), North American Veterinary Community (NAVC) and British Chelonia Group (BCG).

 In his free time he enjoys playing football and squash, snow boarding, cycling and just chilling out with friends and family.